Privacy Policy

 However, we may offer you certain financial incentives permitted by the CCPA that can result in different prices, rates, or quality levels.
 Any CCPA-permitted financial incentive we offer will reasonably relate to your personal information’s value and contain written terms that describe the program’s material aspects.
 Participation in a financial incentive program requires your prior opt in consent, which you may revoke at any time.

-Right to Know Information
+Right to Know Information:

 If you are a California resident and would like to request information about the Personal Information we have collected about you in the prior 12 months, please contact us at this email address contact@boddlelearning.com with “California CCPA Rights” in the subject line and provide your email address and state the nature of your request.